 Upon returning from Germany where my dad had been stationed for three years, I enrolled at University of Puget Sound in Tacoma.
-I took advance placement test in German and was assigned to second semester German but since that didn’t start until the winter semester, I was placed in a seminar, in German, on Friedrich Schiller, the 19th century German romantic poet, playwright and philosopher.
+I took an advance placement test in German and was assigned to second semester German but since that didn’t start until winter semester.
+I was placed in a seminar, in German, on Friedrich Schiller, the 19th century German romantic poet, playwright and philosopher.
 We studied “Maria Stuart”, and “Don Carlos” with Professor Renate Hodges.
-This was a very good preparation for ACT’s production “Mary Stuart” but it has been so many years since then that I had to go online to research the background.
+This was a very good preparation for ACT’s production “Mary Stuart” but it has been so many years since then, that I had to go online to refresh my memory.

-Costume decisions are interesting, too.
-Only Mary and Elizabeth are in period dresses, looking like the garments featured in contemporary portraits.
-All the rest of the characters are in suits, and the only other female is in drab grey skirt and sweater.
-This contrast of periods shows the implications of current politics.
-Politicians and their cohorts and lobbyists are working behind the scenes, making deals and earning favors from those in power.
+Costume decisions were interesting, too.
+Only Mary and Elizabeth are in period dresses, looking like the garments featured in their contemporary portraits.
+All the male characters are in suits, and the only other female is in drab grey skirt and sweater.
+This contrast of periods infers that current politics are the same.
+Politicians, their cohorts and lobbyists are working behind the scenes, making deals and earning favors from those in power.

 It was actually because of Mary’s and Elizabeth’s equal claim to the English throne and Elizabeth’s fear of Mary’s possible usurpation.
 Mary’s claim came through her grandmother, a sister of Elizabeth’s father, Henry VIII; Elizabeth’s claim came from her parents Henry VII and Anne Boleyn.

-Henry VIII soon established the Church of England when he wanted to annul his marriage to Katherine of Aragon to marry Anne Boleyn but the Pope wouldn’t agree.
+Henry VIII soon established the Church of England when he wanted to annul his marriage to Katherine of Aragon to marry Anne Boleyn but the Pope wouldn’t agree to it.
 This resulted in the Henry’s declaration of divorce from Katherine and his designation of his first daughter Mary Tudor as a bastard and therefore not his legitimate heir.

-After Henry had Anne executed, his second daughter Elizabeth was declared a bastard and also not his legitimate heir.
-His third marriage to Jane Seymour gave him an heir Edward VI but Jane soon died and her son Edward VI died at age 16 after only six years on the throne.
+After Henry had Anne executed, his second daughter Elizabeth was declared a bastard and thus also not his legitimate heir.
+His third marriage to Jane Seymour gave him an heir, Edward VI, but Jane soon died and her son died at age 16 after only six years on the throne.
 (Henry went on to marry three more women but had no more legitimate children.)

-Katherine’s daughter Mary Tudor came to the throne after the deaths of Henry and Edward VI; however she was a devout Catholic like her Spanish mother.
+Katherine’s daughter Mary Tudor came to the throne after the deaths of Henry and Edward; however, she was a devout Catholic like her Spanish mother.
 Her subjects called her Bloody Mary because she engaged in a vigorous persecution of the heretics of her father’s church and re-established Catholicism as the state religion.
 When Mary died, Elizabeth was released from bastardy and took the throne.
 Elizabeth engaged in a vigorous persecution of the Catholic heretics of Queen Mary’s reign.

 When Mary Stuart came seeking asylum from Elizabeth, they had competing state religions in addition to the right to ascend to the English throne.
 Mary Stuart was Catholic and would undoubtedly restore Catholicism as the state religion; Elizabeth was the head of the Church of England.

-Tack on the quasi-loyalty that Elizabeth’s advisors , with their own agendas, pledged and you have Storm and Stress in capital letters.
+Tack on the quasi-loyalty and their own agendas of Elizabeth’s advisors pledged and you have Storm and Stress in capital letters.

-Peter Oswald did a translation and wrote adaptation based on Schiller’s play.
-It sparkles with wit, grand arguments for and against every motion that Elizabeth and Mary might make and the questionable loyalty of supporters of both the monarchs.
+Peter Oswald did a remarkable translation and adaptation of Schiller’s play.
+It sparkles with wit, grand arguments for and against every motion that Elizabeth and Mary might make and the questionable loyalty of supporters of both monarchs.

 Director Victor Pappas deserves accolades for a great, tight production.
-The actors deserve accolades for maintaining the energy necessary to show the passions involved with the deliminas.
+The actors deserve accolades for maintaining the energy necessary to so effectively show the passions involved with the dilemmas.

-Mary (Anne Allgood) is righteous and angry at being betrayed and imprisoned by her “sister queen” and adamant in her support of her right of freedom.
-Elizabeth (Suzanne Bouchard) is adamant that she will neither honor Mary as her equal nor allow her to take the throne - not a surprise reaction after her father’s abandonment and rejection and the many intrigues until she takes the throne.
-Nowhere does Mary advocate for the English throne but her Catholic advocates create a plot to assassinate Elizabeth, so she signs Mary’s death warrant.
+Mary (Anne Allgood) is righteous and angry at being betrayed and imprisoned by her “sister queen” and adamant in her support of her right to freedom.
+Elizabeth (Suzanne Bouchard) is adamant that she will neither honor Mary as her equal nor allow her to take the throne - not a surprising reaction after her father’s abandonment and rejection and the many intrigues she suffered from until she takes the throne.
+Nowhere does Mary advocate for the English throne but her Catholic advocates created plots to assassinate Elizabeth, so Elizabeth signs Mary’s death warrant.

-As Mary entered prison, the only servant allowed to accompany her is her nurse Hanna Kennedy (played by Marianne Owen, last seen at ACT in “Trip to Bountiful”).
-Mary’s guardian at her prison at Fotheringhay is Amias Paulet (Allen Michael Barlow) a fierce protector of Mary’s rights while she’s in his home but he still remains Elizabeth’s loyal subject.
+When Mary entered prison, the only servant allowed to accompany her is her nurse Hanna Kennedy (played by Marianne Owen).
+Mary’s guardian at her Fotheringhay prison is Amias Paulet (Allen Michael Barlow) a fierce protector of Mary’s rights while she’s in his home but he remains Elizabeth’s loyal subject.

-Elizabeth’s advisors are also a study in loyalty contradictions.
+Elizabeth’s advisors are also a study in contradictory loyalties.
 In Schiller’s play, William Cecil, Lord Burleigh and Elizabeth’s High Treasurer (Peter Crook), William Davison, Secretary of State (John Ulman), advisor Earl of Shrewsbury (Allen Fitzpatrick) and Robert Dudley, Earl of Leicester (R. Hamilton Wright) all have their own motives.

 Elizabeth signs the warrant for Mary’s execution, but almost makes it clear that it is not to be completed until she gives her consent.
 She also almost makes it clear that it should be fulfilled immediately.
 Burleigh takes the death warrant and hastens to Fotheringhay to execute Mary.

-This is an enormously completed story, given that the Scottish and English court intrigues were shifting alliances, and that Mary is executed, even though she's the sovereign of a neighboring state.
+This is an enormously completed story, given that the Scottish and English advisors and courtiers had shifting loyalties and intrigues.
+Mary is executed, even though she's the sovereign of a neighboring state.

 “Mary Stuart” runs until October 9 with matinees on Saturday and Sunday.
 For information and tickets, call the box office at 206-292-7660 or go online at www.acttheatre.org.